Monitor Cloud SQL instances

 For instances that have write-ahead logs stored in Cloud Storage, the logs are stored in the same region as the primary instance.
 This log storage (up to seven days, the maximum length for point-in-time recovery) generates no additional cost per instance.

-If your instance has point-in-time recovery enabled, and if the size of your write-ahead logs on disk is causing an issue for your instance, then disable point-in-time recovery and re-enable it to ensure that new logs are stored in Cloud Storage in the same region as the instance.
+If your instance has point-in-time recovery enabled, and if the size of your write-ahead logs on disk is causing an issue for your instance, then deactivate point-in-time recovery and re-enable it to ensure that new logs are stored in Cloud Storage in the same region as the instance.
 This deletes existing write-ahead logs, so you can't perform a point-in-time-restore earlier than the time that you re-enabled point-in-time recovery.
 However, although the existing logs are deleted, the disk size remains the same.

 To avoid unexpected storage issues, we recommend enabling automatic storage increases for all instances when using point-in-time recovery.
 This recommendation applies only if your instance has point-in-time recovery enabled and your logs are stored on disk.